Q: Does NH have the right to peacefully declare our independence?

 It’s true that convincing the government in Washington of this may take some work.
 Fortunately, history is on our side.
 In 1991, the Soviet Union — a brutal Communist dictatorship that ruthlessly murdered millions of its own citizens — watched fourteen of its member states repudiate the Soviet ideology and declare their independence.
 There was no bloodshed and no attempt to re-conquer the newly free nations.

 Furthermore, the same pattern has played out across the globe for the past hundred years.
-In 1900, there were between fifty and sixty sovereign nations in the world.* Today, there are nearly two hundred.
-The great centralizing trends of the 19th century have been completely reversed; today, the future belongs to smaller nations and local control.
+In 1900, there were between fifty and sixty sovereign nations in the world.* Today, there are about two hundred.
+The great centralizing trends before the 20th century have been completely reversed.
+Today, the future belongs to smaller nations and local control.

 The Foundation believes that the time is ripe for this decentralizing trend to take root in the United States.
 Now more than ever, American citizens in New Hampshire and elsewhere distrust the Federal government and understand that bureaucrats in Washington are ill-equipped to micromanage the lives of free people.